sarken/frontend-docs-test/front-end-user-guide.md

 ### Sandbox

 The sandbox is where we put experimental styles and temporary style fixes.
 It is loaded *after* user skins, which means it overrides their styles.
-It can be handy for development, but it is generally best to make sure your styles are incorporated into the proper stylesheet before asking us to use your changes.
+It can be handy for development, but it is generally best to make sure your styles are incorporated into the proper stylesheet before submitting a pull request.

 ## Page-by-page views

+{: .caution-title }
+> Incomplete
+>
+> This section is a draft.

 Views follow regular layouts and contain repeating groups of HTML elements.
 These groups are described with [classes](classes).
 Rails generates some classes, and those contain underscores; you can use them to target rules at individual pages.